 Editing is worth the investment if you want to publish a quality novel.
 However, you do need to think carefully about the type of editing your book needs, and how much you’re able to invest.
 Remember: you can off-set your budget against your projected sales figures.

 A good cover design is also crucial.
 Potential readers judge books on a variety of elements – reviews, blurb, sample pages – and one of the quickest ways to judge a book is by its cover, despite the saying.
-In the self-publishing world, a good quality cover design is a great indicator that an author has put their book through quality control.
+In the self-publishing world, a good quality cover design is a great indicator that an author has put thought and effort into creating a decent book.

-More than that, many readers wouldn’t really know who has published the book they’re considering buying, but a bad cover is an instant indication of poor quality, whoever the publisher.
+More than that, most readers don’t look at who has published the book they’re thinking about buying, but a bad cover is an instant indication of poor quality, whoever the publisher.

 I’ve not offered monetary figures in this post as I don’t think it would be genuinely useful.
 However, I hope I’ve given you some things to consider when you come to drafting your self-publishing budget and earnings targets.
 All in all: